But is size or age alone an indicator of practical use?

 - Transcribe voice to text

 But don’t get too excited.
-Even their highest tiered plans don’t offer toll-free numbers, auto-replies, call recordings, or any team collaboration features.
+Even the highest tiered plans of Google Voice don’t offer auto-replies, toll-free numbers, call recordings, or any team collaboration features.

 Both Vonage and Google Voice miss the mark on a couple of things, including individual access to phone numbers that don’t work for multiple coworkers.
 This makes daily customer interactions much more time-consuming and keeps teams from staying up to date on conversations.
 Worse still, Vonage only supports MMS messages with extensive API implementation.
 Google Voice doesn’t support MMS at all.
 This makes it impossible to personalize or add context to conversations, especially for help desk teams.

 Couple these considerations with zero texting automation and a lack of auto-replies, and it looks like your reliance on manual labor just went sky-high. 🚀

 3. Integrations for Google Voice vs Vonage: What tools does each platform connect to?

 We hate to be the bearer of bad news, but neither Vonage nor Google Voice has much to offer in terms of business integrations.

 Vonage seems to have a presentable selection of platforms at first glance, including Google Workspace, Zendesk, and Slack.
 You’ll need Vonage’s Premium plan or higher to access any CRM integrations, including Microsoft Dynamics and Salesforce.
 If you happen to be outside the US, you can’t use Microsoft Dynamics (and a couple of other platforms) at all.